greenwood-capital-tagline-logo

 Trade Allocation

-It is Greenwood Capital’s procedure to place trade orders for non-broker directed clients first, before placing any orders for the same security for directed brokerage clients.
+It is Greenwood Capital’s procedure to prioritize trade orders for non-broker directed clients over directed brokerage clients.
 If applicable, investment models will be updated in conjunction with our non-broker directed clients.
 Due to this order placement, directed brokerage clients could be systematically disadvantaged.
 When multiple Traders are executing a model strategy trade, order placement could occur simultaneously.
 Not all investment advisers allow their clients to direct brokerage.
 We evaluate our order placement quarterly to determine if our methodology advantages/disadvantages specific client types.

 B. Aggregating (Block) Trading for Multiple Client Accounts

-When available, we use block trading, which is the purchase or sale of a security for the accounts of multiple clients in a single transaction.
-If a block trade is executed, each participating client receives a price that represents the average of the prices at which all of the transactions in a given block were executed.
-Executing a block trade allows transaction costs to be shared equally and on a pro-rata basis among all of the participating clients.
-Block trading typically enables us to incur lower transaction costs or achieve better execution for clients.
-If the order is not completely filled, the security purchased or sold is distributed among participating clients on a pro-rata basis, or in some other equitable manner.
-Or, in some cases, we will not complete the trade.
+When available, we utilize block trading, which involves the purchase or sale of a security for the accounts of multiple clients in a single transaction.
+If a block trade is executed, each participating client receives a price that reflects the average of the prices at which all transactions in the given block were executed.
+Block trading allows transaction costs to be shared equally and on a pro-rata basis among all participating clients, typically resulting in lower transaction costs or better execution.
+If the order is not entirely filled, the security purchased or sold is distributed among participating clients on a pro-rata basis or in another equitable manner, or in some cases, the trade may not be completed.

-When available, bock trades are placed when it is reasonably believed that the combination of the transactions provides better prices for clients than placing individual transactions.
-Transactions for our employees are included in block trades.
-They receive the same average price and pay the same commissions, and other transaction costs as clients.
-In the case of a partial fill, employee accounts receive a pro-rata distribution of the securities based on their pro-rata portion of the pre-trade order.
-We are not obligated to include any client account in a block trade.
-Block trades will not be effected for any client account if doing so is prohibited, or otherwise inconsistent, with that client’s written agreement.
+Block trades are employed when it is reasonably believed that the combination of transactions provides better prices for clients than individual transactions.
+Transactions for our employees are also included in block trades, with employees receiving the same average price and paying the same commissions and other transaction costs as clients.
+In the event of a partial fill, employee accounts receive a pro-rata distribution of the securities based on their portion of the pre-trade order.
+However, we are not obligated to include any client account in a block trade, and block trades will not be executed for any client account if doing so is prohibited or otherwise inconsistent with the client’s written agreement.
 No client, including employee accounts, will be intentionally favored over any other client.

 Item 13: Reviews of Accounts